stuartst/docker-transmission-openvpn/docs/faq.md

 ## Error resolving host address

-This error can happen multiple places in the scripts.
-The most common is that it happens with `curl` trying to download the latest .ovpn config bundle for those providers that has an update script, or that OpenVPN throws the error when trying to connect to the VPN server.
+This error can happen at multiple places in the scripts.
+The most common is that it happens with `curl` trying to download the latest .ovpn config bundle for those providers that have an update script, or that OpenVPN throws the error when trying to connect to the VPN server.

 The curl error looks something like `curl: (6) Could not resolve host: ...` and OpenVPN says `RESOLVE: Cannot resolve host address: ...`.
-Either way the problem is that your container does not have a valid DNS setup.
+Either way, the problem is that your container does not have a valid DNS setup.
 We have two recommended ways of addressing this.

 The first solution is to use the `dns` option offered by Docker.
 This is available in [Docker run](https://docs.docker.com/engine/reference/run/#network-settings) as well as